substrate-system/frost-dkg/README.md

 }
 ```

-Generates a random scalar in the curve order.

 #### `scalarToBytes`

+Convert a scalar to a 32-byte little-endian representation.

 ```ts
 class FrostParticipant {